-Residents and faculty members are at risk for burnout and depression.
-Programs, in partnership with their Sponsoring Institutions, have the same responsibility to address well-being as other aspects of resident competence.
+that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, competence.
 Physicians and all members of the health care team share responsibility for the well-being of each other.
 For example, a culture which encourages covering for colleagues after an illness without the expectation of reciprocity reflects the ideal of professionalism.
 A positive culture in a clinical learning environment models constructive behaviors, and prepares residents with the skills and attitudes needed to thrive throughout their careers.